-For the lesbian, gay, bisexual and transgender (LGBT) community, there is no shortage of both challenges and triumphs.
-While many states still do not offer LGBT employees legal protection against discrimination, many others do, and a growing number of companies are voluntarily adopting policies that create diverse and inclusive workplace cultures.
+For the lesbian, gay, bisexual, transgender and queer (LGBTQ) community, there is no shortage of both challenges and triumphs.
+While many states still do not offer LGBTQ employees legal protection against discrimination, many others do, and a growing number of companies are voluntarily adopting policies that create diverse and inclusive workplace cultures.

-In a roundtable discussion, six PNC employees with 2-13 years at the company discussed personal and professional experiences, including their challenges and triumphs, as part of the LGBT community.
+In a roundtable discussion, six PNC employees with 2-13 years at the company discussed personal and professional experiences, including their challenges and triumphs, as part of the LGBTQ community.
 Participants included (listed alphabetically):

 They shared stories from past employers and PNC, noting the company promotes an environment where employees are valued for their strengths and are comfortable being themselves.
-Recognized by the Human Rights Campaign as a 2016 Best Place to Work for LGBT Equality, the company offers PNC Proud, an employee resource group that allows LGBT employees and allies to network, to learn from one another and to impact LGBT stakeholders across PNC’s footprint.
+Recognized by the Human Rights Campaign as a 2016 Best Place to Work for LGBTQ Equality, the company offers PNC Proud, an employee resource group that allows LGBTQ employees and allies to network, to learn from one another and to impact LGBTQ stakeholders across PNC’s footprint.

 POV: What was your experience coming out at work?